Johnsi14/RefinedArch/README.md

 ## Who is it for?

 It is designed for people who have never used Linux before or who just want a hassle-free Linux experience.
-It can be used by more experienced users, but if you hate people who make Linux easier while hoping that more people will use Linux, this distro is not for you.
+It can be used by more experienced users, but if you don't like having linux made easier and like doing things manually

 ## Status